International Travel Survey: Electronic questionnaires and Air Exit Survey (ITS)

 In August 1999, during the development of the Air Exit Survey for overseas visitors, some testing occurred in different airports.
 The main points observed during the testing were the time required to conduct the interviews, the quality of the data obtained from the distribution of the questionnaire by Statistics Canada interviewers versus personal interviews, the potential response rate as well as logistics required to conduct the interviews.
 As a result, personal interviews were chosen over the distribution of questionnaires.
 Data collection for the AES started in January 2000.

 Testing of the AES for American visitors occurred in 2011, which consisted of informal, face-to-face interviews with respondents awaiting their flight at Ottawa International Airport.
 A team of four interviewers approached travelers and administered the questionnaire to non-Canadian residents.
 Respondents were also asked a few follow-up probing questions once the questionnaire was completed to gauge their understanding.
+The use of tablets for collection of the AES data was tested in January 2017 in Toronto Pearson and Ottawa.

 A redesign of the ITS survey commenced in 2011 and was implemented in 2013, with a reduction in paper questionnaires from five to two and the introduction of the e-questionnaire.
 The mail-back questionnaires were last used in 2014.